Ziagl/FHTechnikumWien/README.md

 artificial intelligence implementation of connect four game
 ### AStern
 an A* (A star) pathfinding algorithm implemented
+### AntColony
+an implementation of ant path finding algorithm (also called ant colony optimization algorithm)

 to compile this projects you need current ClanLib Engine -> https://github.com/sphair/ClanLib